fengyeSir/hband/README_LITE_en.md

-Latest update: November 24, 2021
+Latest update: Aprial 9, 2024

 In order to fully protect your rights, we have updated the "H Band Lite Personal Information Protection and Privacy Policy".
 This version of the update mainly focuses on: